DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. _update-driving-path:
 Update Driving Path
 ^^^^^^
-While adjusting the control points of the Driving Path, the total length of the path might change.
+While adjusting the control points of the :ref:'driving-path', the total length of the path might change.
 When this happens, LC will prompt you to "Update Driving Path" before adjusting any animation.
-Click "Update Driving Path" in the LC interface. - This resolved any offsets to the animation due to the changed Driving Path.
+Click "Update Driving Path" in the LC interface. - This resolved any offsets to the animation due to the changed :ref:'driving-path'.

 ..  figure:: img/IMG_UpdateDrivingPath.jpg
     :alt: Update Driving Path